REFLEX SYMPATHETIC DYSTROPHY / COMPLEX REGIONAL PAIN SYNDROME

 Other events or conditions that can trigger CRPS include: brain diseases, such as stroke; degenerative arthritis of the neck; and heart disease.
 Though more uncommon, patients may also experience CRPS without being able to identify the event or injury that triggered it.

-- Type 2 (formerly known as causalgia): With nerve injury.
+- Type 2: With nerve injury (formerly known as causalgia).
 This type of CRPS tends to be more painful and is characterized by burning pain.

 Other symptoms of complex regional pain syndrome include:

 - Burning or throbbing pain in the limbs

 - Changes in skin temperature, alternating between sweat and cold

 - Changes in skin texture (shiny or dry) and/or color (white, blotchy, red or blue)

 - Stiffness in the joints